Equivariant $K$-theory of Springer Varieties: The equivariant cohomology of

 The $T^l$-equivariant integral cohomology ring of the Springer variety $\mathcal F_\lambda$ has been described by Abe and Horiguchi \cite{ah} in terms of generators and relations, in a way that generalizes the above description of $H_{T^n}^*(\mathcal F;\mathbb Z)$.
 We shall recall below the presentation.
+We need the following notation (see \eqref{plambda1}).